Nailim/9front-riscv-overlay/README.md

 ## about

-More accurately, a rebase of Richard Millers RiscV Plan9 compiler source onto 9front codebase.
+More accurately, a rebase of Richard Millers RiscV Plan9 compiler source onto 9front codebase with fixes that make example programs run on [MangoPi](https://mangopi.org/mqpro) SBC.

 ## requirements